jakevc/jakevc/content/posts/2020-02-01-terraform-aws.md

 }
 ```

-Finally the command needed to login to the instace will be printed using the aws_instance public_dns variable.
+Finally the command needed to login to the instance will be printed using the aws_instance public_dns variable.

 ```bash
 output "command" {